aredn/aredn/SUPPORTED_DEVICES.md

  6. These devices do not function on negative channels in the 2.4 GHz band.
  7. Mikrotik devices come with either a v6 bootloader or a v7 bootloader.
 See [here](https://openwrt.org/toh/mikrotik/common) for more details.
 If you are using a v7 bootloader use the v7 sysupgrade instead of the plain one.
  8. These devices were supported in older releases, but not supported in the current one.
+ 9. There is currently no way to recover this device if a firmware update fails and it could be bricked.

 Latest installation instructions are found at: https://docs.arednmesh.org/en/latest/